jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 It may become necessary to change the root password on your Linux operating system.
 There are two possible scenarios:

 - You are still able to log in via SSH
-- You are unable to log in via SSH because you have lost your root password
+- You are unable to log in via SSH because you have lost your password

-**This guide will explain how to proceed with changing your root password depending on the initial situation.**
+**This guide will explain how to proceed with changing your admin password depending on the initial situation.**

 ## Requirements